juniorsundarCasual/TGT/vault/volume-5.chapter-390.md

 "Did you notice the paintings distributed all over the campus grounds?"
 Kevan cut in.
 "Well, they were all made by him."

 "No way!"
-Rianna yelped in suprise.
+Rianna yelped in surprise.
 "What about the one with the giant eagles bursting through the clouds outside the mess hall?
 That has to be the work of a 2-star Artist at least!"

 "Kano," Kevan confirmed.